AlphaGo: AI community

 AlphaGo's March 2016 victory was a major milestone in artificial intelligence research.
 Go had previously been regarded as a hard problem in machine learning that was expected to be out of reach for the technology of the time.
 Most experts thought a Go program as powerful as AlphaGo was at least five years away; some experts thought that it would take at least another decade before computers would beat Go champions.
 Most observers at the beginning of the 2016 matches expected Lee to beat AlphaGo.

-With games such as checkers (that has been "solved" by the Chinook draughts player team), chess, and now Go won by computers, victories at popular board games can no longer serve as major milestones for artificial intelligence in the way that they used to.
+With games such as checkers (that has been solved by the Chinook computer engine), chess, and now Go won by computers, victories at popular board games can no longer serve as major milestones for artificial intelligence in the way that they used to.
 Deep Blue's Murray Campbell called AlphaGo's victory "the end of an era... board games are more or less done and it's time to move on."